Linguistic Atlas of Chinese Dialects: Methods

 The 930 sites throughout China and Taiwan were selected so that there was usually one site per county in southeast China and one site in every three or four counties in the Mandarin and Jin areas, preferably in non-contiguous counties.

 Thus, for example, there were 92 sites each in Guangdong and Hubei, but only 19 in Sichuan and 21 in Shaanxi.

 The metropolitan district of each of 36 cities – provincial capitals plus Suzhou, Xiamen and Meizhou – was included as a survey site.

 The remaining 894 sites were generally chosen to be representative of rural dialects of their county, so dialect islands were omitted.

-A questionnaire was compiled, to elicit the pronunciation of 425 characters representing common Chinese morphemes, the local term for 470 items and the local form of 110 grammatical forms.
+A questionnaire was compiled, to elicit the pronunciation of 425 characters representing common Chinese morphemes, the local term for 470 items and the local form of 110 grammatical constructions.

 Of the 930 sites selected, 91 sites were identified as key sites representing various dialect subgroups, to be subject to additional surveys.

 At these sites tone sandhi phenomena were to be investigated, and a much longer character list would be used.

 Fieldwork was conducted between December 2002 and December 2006, and the resulting data entered into a geographic information system.

 The 46 fieldworkers, 34 of whom held doctoral degrees in Chinese dialectology, were assigned to areas they were already familiar with.

 A single informant was used from each site, typically a male born between 1931 and 1945 who had spent almost all of his life at the site.

-This was in line with the usual practice in dialect geography elsewhere in the world of using nonmobile, older, rural males (NORMs), as such informants are considered more likely to reflect the traditional speech of the area.
+This was consistent with the usual practice in dialect geography elsewhere in the world of using nonmobile, older, rural males (NORMs), as such informants are considered more likely to reflect the traditional speech of the area.

 The maps were compiled and collated throughout 2007.